 I'm Daniel Cati, I’m a photographer/filmmaker and storyteller.
 I have been living in Berlin for 5 years now.
 I’m from Bologna (Italy), where I achieved a BA in history and theory of cinema.
-After that I moved to NY to study filmmaking at the New York Film Academy and after almost 3 years I moved in Berlin, following my girlfriend which is now my wife.
+After that, I moved to NY to study filmmaking at the New York Film Academy and after almost 3 years I moved to Berlin, following my girlfriend which is now my wife.

 Photography has such a big power.
-To me it is the ability of creating, focusing only on the core of whatever you want to express.
+To me, it is the ability to create, focusing only on the core of whatever you want to express.
 A picture, a good picture, is like a very powerful statement.

 Why portrait photography?

-Portrait is simply the natural consequence of what I’m interested in, which are people and the different stories we all have.
+The portrait is simply the natural consequence of what I’m interested in, which is people and the different stories we all have.
 Portraiture is about giving and receiving.
-You need to get the trust of your subject in order to get what you are looking for.
+You need to get the trust of your subject to get what you are looking for.
 It is a way to discover other people but also a way to understand yourself.
 It can be very intimate, I guess that’s also why I am attracted to it.

 Many different people inspire me, for many different reasons.
 Lots of them have nothing to do with photography or filmmaking.

-Most of the time I don’t really know the people I’m taking pictures of.
-Actually it is easier for me to have a “stranger” in front of me.
+Most of the time I don’t know the people I’m taking pictures of.
+It is easier for me to have a “stranger” in front of me.
 I feel it’s easier to open up.
-If it is for a specific project or assignment, I do my homework searching who they are and what they do, in order to have a big picture.
+If it is for a specific project or assignment, I do my homework searching for who they are and what they do, to have a big picture.
 It is harder for me to take a picture of someone close to me.
 I barely take pictures of my wife and she kinda hates me for that.